DYefremov/DemonEditor/README.md

 Ctrl + L - parental lock.
 Ctrl + H - hide/skip.

+Extra:
-Ability to import IPTV into bouquet from m3u files!
+Ability to import IPTV into bouquet from m3u files(Enigma2 only)!
+Tool for downloading picons from lyngsat.com.

 Tests only in image based on OpenPLi or last BPanther(neutrino) images with GM 990 Spark Reloaded receiver in my preferred linux distro (Last Linux Mint 18.* - MATE 64-bit)!